-As indicated above, the two thirds of the retirement interest in respect of pension, pension preservation or retirement annuity is received in the form of an annuity (regular pension).
+As indicated above, the two thirds of the retirement interest from a pension, pension preservation or retirement annuity fund is received in the form of an annuity (a regular pension).
 If the income from your annuity exceeds the tax threshold, tax is payable on the amount.
-The tax threshold is as follows:
+The tax thresholds are as follows:

 It is important to note that, taking the above factors into account, even if you are no longer working, but are in receipt of annuity income, you might still continue paying tax.
-Each year you will have to declare your income from your annuity and any other income (e.g. investments income) you may have on your tax return (ITR12).
+Each year you may be required to declare your income from your annuity and any other income (e.g. investments income) you may have on your tax return (ITR12).